-Maturity level Documentation Documentation Maturity score Implementation Implementation Maturity score Initial (Level 1) No Process documentation or not formally a management pproved by Standard process does not exist .
-Repeatable (Level 2) Formally approved Process documentation or reviewed in the previous 2 years exists but not Ad-hoc process exists and is done informally .
-Defined (Level 3) Formally approved Process documentation exceptions are documented and approved. approved exceptions < 5% of the time , Formal process exists and is implemented.
+Maturity level Documentation Documentation Maturity score Implementation Implementation Maturity score Initial (Level 1) No Process documentation or not formally approved by management Standard process does not exist .
+Repeatable (Level 2) Formally approved Process documentation exists but not reviewed in the previous 2 years Ad-hoc process exists and is done informally .
+Defined (Level 3) Formally approved Process documentation exists, and exceptions are documented and approved.
+Documented & approved exceptions < 5% of the time Formal process exists and is implemented.
 Evidence available for most activities.
 Less than 10% process exceptions.
-Managed (Level 4) Formally approved Process documentation exceptions are documented and approved.
-I approved exceptions < 3% of the time , Formal process exists and is implemented.
-E for all activities.
-Detailed metrics of the process and reported.
-Minimal target for metrics has been establis of process exceptions. ess are captured Optimizing (Level 5) Formally approved Process documentation exceptions are documented and approved.
-It approved exceptions < 0,5% of the time , Formal process exists and is implemented.
-E for all activities.
-Detailed metrics of the proc and reported.
-Minimal target for metrics has been establis continually improving.
-Less than 1% of proc ess are captured
+Managed (Level 4) Formally approved Process documentation exists, and exceptions are documented and approved.
+Documented & approved exceptions < 3% of the time Formal process exists and is implemented.
+Evidence available for all activities.
+Detailed metrics of the process are captured and reported.
+Whinimal target for metrics has been established.
+Less than 5% of process exceptions.
+Optimizing (Level 5) Formally approved Process documentation exists, and exceptions are documented and approved.
+Documented & approved exceptions < 0,5% of the time Formal process exists and is implemented.
+Evidence available for all activities.
+Detailed metrics of the process are captured and reported.
+Minimal target for metrics has been established and continually improving.
+Less than 1% of process exceptions.